Charles Nicolas Lacretelle: Private and public life

-His father Louis François-Marie Lacretelle (1784–1859) was a colonel during the 1st French Empire and a hero of the Napoleonic Wars during the Sieges of Saragossa in 1808 and 1809.
+His father Louis François-Marie Lacretelle (1784–1859) was a colonel during the 1st French Empire and a hero of the Napoleonic Wars during the Sieges of Zaragoza in 1808 and 1809.
 He was swarded the ranks of officer of the Légion d'Honneur and the Knighthood of the Order of St-Louis.
 He married Adelaide Duhem (1799–?) giving birth to four children: